fbpx

 Choose Good Books

 Charlotte Mason’s teachings align perfectly with The Good and the Beautiful mission of helping families fill their homes with good books.
-Mason believed living, clean books teach children to think critically yet develop a deep love and appreciation for the natural world God has created.
+Mason believed living, clean books teach children to think critically while developing a deep love and appreciation for the natural world God has created.

 “Look at any publisher’s list of school books, and you shall find that the books recommended are carefully desiccated, drained of the least suspicion of an idea, reduced to the driest statements of fact. . . . the diet they afford may be meagre, meagre almost to starvation point . . .”